data2health/architecting_attribution/README.md

 - Attribution workshop and community building
 - Local guide to support attribution in CTS at the hub level
 - A large knowledge base of contribution / attribution data available for use by CTSA hubs

-## Evaluation

-## Education
-*From template - needs to be updated:* Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file.
-Please reference any of the following that apply:
-- Educational resources that will be generated (these can be milestones and/or files in the repo)
-- Educational opportunities (please indicate for which type of learner and how to participate)
-- Best practices guides

-Please include education related issues where relevant, tagged with "education".

 ## Get involved
 We encourage the community to get involved.
 To get involved, please [onboard](http://bit.ly/cd2h-onboarding-form) using this form.